Dan Bain: Sporting career

 During a 1900 challenge series against the Montreal Shamrocks, Bain scored four goals in three games, but Winnipeg again lost the title.
-The Victorias next challenged the Shamrocks in 1901 in a best-of-three series.
-Winnipeg won the series in two games after Bain scored the clinching goal in overtime.
-It was the first time in Stanley Cup history that the winning goal was scored in extra time.
-Bain did so while playing with a broken nose that required him to wear a wooden face mask, earning him the nickname "the masked man" as a result.
-When the Victorias defended their title in a series against the Toronto Wellingtons in January 1902, Bain did not play in the series.
-The team lost their next challenge against the Montreal Hockey Club, in March of that year, which marked the end of Bain's hockey playing career.
+The Victorias challenged the Shamrocks in 1901 in a best-of-three series.
+Bain played in the series with a broken nose that required him to wear a wooden face mask, earning him the nickname "the masked man".
+Winnipeg won the series in two games after Bain scored the clinching goal in overtime, the first time in Stanley Cup history that the winning goal was scored in extra time.
+The team lost a challenge for the Cup against the Montreal Hockey Club in March 1902, which marked the end of Bain's hockey-playing career.
 In 1911 and 1912 the Victorias, with Bain as honorary president, won the Allan Cup, which replaced the Stanley Cup as the top amateur hockey trophy in Canada in 1909.
-They were the first team from Western Canada to win the trophy.